 In addition, within the health domain, interviewees distinguished between the needs and skill sets of field epidemiologists and research epidemiologists.
 The former focused on investigating individual cases, and the latter on analyzing individual and aggregated data to understand the incidence and transmission of the disease.
 Despite these distinctions, all data types were interrelated and needed to support an effective response.

 Finally, the hybrid nature of the Ebola emergency illustrated the differential impacts based on the type and granularity of data required.
 Whereas the operational side of most humanitarian responses can be managed using aggregated, often anonymized, data (e.g., estimated numbers of displaced persons in order to provide shelter, food, or non-food items), the Ebola outbreak required specific and detailed data.
 This included data about the health of individuals believed or confirmed to have contracted the disease, and the locations of those individuals with whom sick persons had come into contact.
 Aggregated information about groups of patients informed everything from district or national-level caseload data, vaccination programs, and epidemiological research about Ebola, to social mobilization efforts, the location of treatment centers, and food security programming.
 Yet detailed individual-level data also were critical to the response.
-In the case of contact tracing, a critical component of containing the outbreak, detailed data about individuals who had come into contact with an Ebola patient needed to be monitored for signs of Ebola for the 21-day incubation period.
-Data about contacts likewise needed to be managed and effectively used.
+In the case of contact tracing, a critical component of containing the outbreak, this comprised detailed data about individuals who had come into contact with an Ebola patient and who needed to be monitored for signs of Ebola for the 21-day incubation period.
+All this data needed to be managed and effectively used.
 Information about any one individual patient was linked to treatment, laboratory results, contact tracing, and isolation.
 Each of these sectors’ responder groups required tailored data with different levels of granularity.

 In one example concerning the shipment and delivery of commodities, humanitarian logisticians and health facilities in Liberia tracked their requests and shipments using different metrics and standards.
-Estimates regarding supplies needed to equip for the needs of medical facilities and health clinics were calculated using patient numbers.
+Estimates regarding supplies needed to equip medical facilities and health clinics were calculated using patient numbers.
 By contrast, logisticians tracked shipment of gloves into the country only by carton, with each carton containing various numbers of boxes of gloves, and boxes of varying quantities (e.g., boxes of 100/150/200 gloves).
 In this case, the aggregation of data that made sense for humanitarian logistics did not correspond to information required to appropriately equip health facilities based on patient levels.

 Mapping the Outbreak